focus-editor/focus/LOG.md

 - Scroll text in all directions
     + Use scissor and try it on horizontal scroll
     + Draw text at an offset from borders
+    + Implement some version of smooth scrolling
+    - Scroll horizontally
     - Don't draw characters that are invisible

 - Load 2 files side by side